 Weight Capacity –45 lbs.
 I can easily put any two of my dogs together in the stroller, but not all 3.
 However, other models can accommodate larger dogs.

-The only real issue I have with this stroller is that it is not simple to collapse.
+The only real issue with this stroller is that it is not simple to collapse.
 Before you fold it, you have to unwrap two velcro flaps.
-It may not be difficult, but it is an extra step that I don’t want to have to do.
-(You also need to reattach them before using the next time.)
+It may not be difficult, but it is an extra step that I don’t want to do.
+(You also need to reattach them before using it the next time.)

 Do you think your dog would benefit from a pet stroller?
 If there is anything else you’d like to know about this pet stroller, just ask!

-About Alice G Patterson Photography: Based in Syracuse, New York, Alice specializes in dog photography, senior portraits, as well as product and portraits for women in business.
+About Alice G Patterson Photography: Based in Syracuse, New York, Alice specializes in dog photography and senior portraits.
+She is also the founder of Loving My Company which specializes in the photographic needs of women entrepreneurs.